Ground Beef Goulash – An Old Fashioned Goulash Recipe

 We also have a taco-inspired version – Mexican Goulash.
 Does your family love Manwich?
 We have a Sloppy Joe Goulash featuring that classic too!
 If you want a meatless option, try our Eggplant Goulash recipe.

-1. Brown ground beef and diced onions over medium heat until the meat is cooked and the onions are soft; season with salt and pepper.
+1. In a large skillet, brown ground beef and diced onions over medium heat until the meat is cooked and the onions are soft; season with salt and pepper.
 Stir garlic and cook for an additional 30 seconds to a minute.

 2. Add undrained tomatoes to the meat mixture, and break up the tomatoes with a spoon or spatula.

-3. Add all remaining ingredients, and cook over medium heat until the elbow macaroni is cooked through.
+3. Add all remaining ingredients, and cook over medium heat until the macaroni noodles are cooked through.

 For the full recipe and ingredient list for American Chop Suey, scroll to the recipe card at the bottom of this post.